 For essential employees who were still in the field during precautionary COVID-19 measures, one global company built a Catalytic workflow for daily check-ins.
 Each day, this automation sent a webform to 40 field workers conducting audits across the globe.
 The employees received this email for them to elect to disclose if they exhibited any symptoms and needed to stop working.
 The daily responses were stored in a spreadsheet and sent via email to management to make shifts in business as needed to ensure the safety of their employees and customers.

 Interested in quickly implementing an automated Business Continuity Plan?
-Sign up for a free version of Catalytic along with a BCP template.
-We can help you get your plan up and running immediately.
+Sign up for a free version of Catalytic, accompanied by our automated BCP workflow.